/Oy (Frame-Pointer Omission)

 This option speeds function calls, because no frame pointers need to be set up and removed.
-It also frees one more register, (EBP on the Intel 386 or later) for storing frequently used variables and sub-expressions.
+It also frees one more register for general usage.

-/Oy enables frame-pointer omission and /Oy- disables omission. /Oy is available only in x86 compilers.
+/Oy enables frame-pointer omission and /Oy- disables omission.
+In x64 compilers, /Oy and /Oy- are not available.

-If your code requires EBP-based addressing, you can specify the /Oy– option after the /Ox option or use optimize with the "y" and off arguments to gain maximum optimization with EBP-based addressing.
-The compiler detects most situations where EBP-based addressing is required (for instance, with the
+If your code requires frame-based addressing, you can specify the /Oy- option after the /Ox option or use optimize with the "y" and off arguments to gain maximum optimization with frame-based addressing.
+The compiler detects most situations where frame-based addressing is required (for instance, with the

 setjmp functions and with structured exception handling).